SPANAKOPITA

 - Whisk together the eggs, sour cream and chives.
 Season with salt and pepper.

-- Bake for 30 minutes or until just set and golden brown.
+- Bake for 30 minutes or until just set and golden.
 Set aside for 20 to 30 minutes to cool.

 - Slice into squares and arrange on a serving dish.